SAP + Tricentis: Aligning a quality-first mindset to SAP Activate

 While testing ranked first, the respondents to our survey were optimistic about AI-infused DevOps across every stage of the DevOps lifecycle, from planning to monitoring.
 Almost 90% of respondents said they’re aware of the significant potential benefits of AI-augmented DevOps to mitigate a variety of business and technical challenges.
 When we asked about which specific challenges were most likely to benefit from AI, here’s how they ranked:

 Companies at every stage of maturity are primed to begin incorporating AI technology into their software planning, development, deployment, and operations practices.
 To learn more about how your peers are incorporating this emerging technology into their DevOps practices, read the full report.
-To hear what our AI experts at Tricentis thought about the findings and what they mean for DevOps teams, register for our upcoming webinar.
+To hear what our AI experts at Tricentis thought about the findings and what they mean for DevOps teams, join us in our upcoming webinar.